Main Pioneers

 more interest than the edges.
 The canvas as the arena

-of the picture plane became a credo of the Color Field
+of the picture plane became a credo of the Main Color Field

 painters.